Quantum measurements of time

 The presence of the constant $\alpha$ precludes the use of the Robertson \cite{robertson} prescription to obtain a time-energy uncertainty relation for the event occurrence time ${t}_{ev}$, since its variance is $\Delta {t}_{ev}^2=\alpha\<{T}_1^2\>-\alpha^2\<{T}_1\>^2$.

 {\em Conclusions.} In conclusion, we have introduced a prescription for the time measurement of when arbitrary events happen, such as the time of arrival, by considering an observable acting on the extended Hilbert space of system plus time reference.
-It satisfies the desired properties for a time operator: it is a Hermitian operator (on the extended space), its probability distribution arises from the Born rule, it satisfies the superposition principle and it has the correct physical interpretation arising from a mathematical description of what happens in an actual experiment.
+It satisfies the desired properties for a time operator: it is a Hermitian operator (on the extended space), its probability distribution arises from the Born rule, it satisfies the superposition principle and it has the correct physical interpretation arising from a mathematical description of what happens in an actual experiment\togli{ \footnote{At a recent foundations conference, an attendee asked an experimentalist (P. Kolenderski) ``how could you measure the photon's time of arrival?
+There's no Hermitian operator to describe such observable!''
+Kolenderski simply replied: ``I looked at my oscilloscope''.
+Our proposal provides exactly an observable for this kind of experimental situations: an experimentalist correlating a system (the photon) with a clock (the oscilloscope).}}.

-1\baselineskip LM acknowledges funding from Unipv, ``Blue sky'' project - grant n.~BSR1718573 and the FQXi foundation grant FQXi-RFP-1513 ``the physics of what happens''.
-KS acknowledges support of the National Science Centre, Poland via Project No. 2016/21/B/ST2/01095.
+1\baselineskip LM acknowledges funding from Unipv, ``Blue sky'' BSR1718573, the FQXi grant RFP-1513 and the Attract grant 777222.
+KS acknowledges support of the National Science Centre, Poland via Project No. 2018/31/B/ST2/00349.
 We thank the University Centre Obergurgl, Austria.

 \counterwithout{equation}{section}

 {S\arabic{equation}}